-The vice president of student services shall appoint one member of the panel to serve as the chair.
+The Superintendent/President shall appoint one member of the panel to serve as the chair.
 The decision of the college hearing panel chair shall be final on all matters relating to the conduct of the hearing, unless there is a vote by both other members of the panel to the contrary.

-.3 Conduct of the Hearing

-- a) Students will be notified, in writing, of the date, time, and place of the hearing.
-They must advise the vice president of student services or designee, in writing, if they will be present.
-The hearing will occur whether they attend or not. - b) The members of the hearing panel shall be provided with a copy of the allegation(s) against the student and any written response provided by the student before the

-- hearing begins. - c) The facts supporting the allegation(s) shall be presented by a college representative who shall be the vice president of student services. - d) The college representative and the student may call witnesses and introduce oral and written testimony relevant to the issues of the matter.
-The student shall not have any other representation, except as provided in item g). - e) Formal rules of evidence shall not apply.
+- .3 Conduct of the Hearing - a) Students will be notified, in writing, of the date, time, and place of the hearing. - b) The members of the hearing panel shall be provided with a copy of the allegation(s) against the student and any written response provided by the student before the hearing begins. - c) The facts supporting the allegation(s) shall be presented by a college representative who shall be the vice president of student services or designee. - d) The college representative and the student may call witnesses and introduce oral and written testimony relevant to the issues of the matter.
+The student shall not have any other representation, except as provided in item (g). - e) Formal rules of evidence shall not apply.
 Any relevant evidence shall be admitted. - f) Unless the hearing panel determines to proceed otherwise, the college representative and the student shall each be permitted to make an opening statement.
 Thereafter, the college representative shall make their first presentation, followed by the student.
 The college representative may present rebuttal evidence after the student completes his or her evidence.
-The burden shall be on the college representative to prove, by substantiation of evidence, that the facts alleged are true. - g) The student shall not be represented by an attorney unless, in the judgment of the hearing panel, complex legal issues are involved.
+The burden shall be on the college representative to prove, by preponderance of evidence, that the facts alleged are true. - g) The student may represent himself/herself, and may also have the right to be represented by a person of his/ her choice.
+The student shall not be represented by an attorney unless, in the judgment of the hearing panel, complex legal issues are involved.
 If the student wishes to be represented by an attorney, a request must be presented not less than five days prior to the date of the hearing.
 If the student is permitted to be represented by an attorney, the college representative may request legal assistance.
-The college hearing panel may also request legal assistance; any legal advisor provided to the panel may sit with it in an advisory capacity to provide legal counsel, but shall not be a member of the panel, nor vote with it. - h) Hearings shall be closed and confidential. - i) Witnesses shall not be present at the hearing when not testifying, unless all parties and the panel agree to the contrary. - The hearing shall be recorded by the college, either by tape recording or stenographic recording, and shall be the only
+The college hearing panel may also request legal assistance; any legal advisor provided to the panel may sit with it in an advisory capacity to provide legal counsel, but shall not be a member of the panel, nor vote with it. - h) Hearings shall be closed and confidential unless the student requests that it be open to the public.
+Any such request must be made no less than 5 days prior to the date of the hearing. - i) In a closed hearing, witnesses shall not be present at the hearing when not testifying, unless all parties and the panel agree to the contrary.